ZzN1NJ4/peXtractor/README.md

 - Allow Modifying the PE (like Remove Rich Headers, etc)
 - Add some more functionality
 - Better Error Handling Messages (like when I tried checking kernel32.dll)
+- MD5 Hashes for each header (DOS, RICH, NT, FILE, OPTIONAL), this comes handy to verify the hashes against known malwares
 - Maybe a Rust GUI to do all of this

 ### Example Output